 #in event names or Bad Things Will Happen.

-Let me know here or on the JUCE forum if you are using Perfetto and have any ideas for the module.
+Let me know here, on the audio programmer discord, or on the JUCE forum if you are using Perfetto and have any ideas for the module.